 Why choose professionals to install your smoke alarms?

-Kenner Electrics is a team of skilled, licensed electricians that delivers prompt, professional electrical services in both commercial and residential properties around Melbourne.
+Kenner Electrics is a team of skilled, licensed electricians in Melbourne that deliver prompt, professional electrical services in both commercial and residential properties around Melbourne.

 Your safety is very important to us and ensuring your smoke alarms are up to date with the regulations is imperative.
 We offer professional installation of new alarms and electrical safety inspections to ensure your family and home are safe.